Frequently Asked Questions

 How do I pay school fees?

-Payment is due on the first day of each term and is usually made by direct debit.
+Payment is due on the first day of each term and is made by direct debit.

 Can I pay monthly?

-The school does not offer monthly payment plans but there are schemes available which, for a small fee, pay school fees upfront and you then make monthly payments to the scheme.
+The school does not offer monthly payment plans but there are schemes available which, for a small fee, pay your school fees upfront and you then make monthly payments to the scheme.
+For further information, please contact the Bursar.